 William was the son of Exeter clerk Joseph Hooker who was working for the future banking family, the Barings, at that time successful merchants.
 The Barings sent him to Norwich to establish a bombazine business in connection with the East India Company's trade.
 He devoted much of his time to the study of German literature and the cultivation of curious plants.
 He married the daughter of a local weaver, and son William was born there in 1785.

-William was educated at the local grammar school and later at Starston Hall where he learned estate management.
+William was educated at the local grammar school and later at Starston Hall, where he learned estate management.
 A very generous legacy from his godfather, William Jackson, left him with independent means that enabled him to travel and to take up as a recreation the study of natural history, especially ornithology, entomology and botany.
 It was probably when he discovered a new moss, Buxbaumia aphylla, subsequently confirmed by the brewer and botanist Dawson Turner as a new species, that his career specifically as a botanist began.

 When he was elected a Fellow of the Linnaean Society at the age of twenty-one, he was introduced to Sir Joseph Banks the renowned botanist responsible then for the Royal Botanic Gardens at Kew , as well as many other prominent naturalists.
 Banks sponsored Hooker in an expedition to Iceland, all expenses paid, but the natural history specimens which he collected, with his notes and drawings, were lost on the homeward voyage through the burning of the ship, and the young botanist himself had a narrow escape with his life.
 A good memory, however, aided him to publish an account of the island, and of its inhabitants and flora (Tour in Iceland, 1809), privately circulated in 1811, and reprinted in 1813.
 In 1814 he spent nine months in botanizing excursions in France, Switzerland and northern Italy.
 As well as a close relationship with Banks, his relationship with Dawson Turner was also a close one that grew closer when he married Turner's eldest daughter, Maria, in 1815 and the couple settled at Halesworth in Suffolk.

 Then with Joseph Banks' support, William Hooker was able to obtain the Chair of Botany at Glasgow University in 1820.
 During the twenty-one years of his tenure he revitalised the botany department as well as the city's botanical gardens.
 He was a popular lecturer.
 He began the Botanical Magazine in 1826.
-He was made a knight of Hanover in 1836.
+He was made a Knight of the Royal Guelphic Order in 1836.
 In these years he increased his collections and laid the foundations of his herbarium, later to form the basis of the Herbarium at Kew.
 Eventually Hooker found that his income was not sufficient to support his growing family.
 He was a singularly social creature who cultivated many important friendships and maintained life-long correspondences with many of them.
 It was by exercising his many connections and influences that in 1841 he took over management of Kew and was appointed as Director.

 Sir William had long felt that the Royal Gardens at Kew, which had fallen into neglect after Banks’s death, had the potential to become the centre of botanical science for Great Britain and its empire.
 He initiated the construction of several glasshouses, including the famous Palm House, and organized the garden's beds in a more logical and scientific manner.
 His other innovations included the Museums of Economic Botany, the Herbarium and Library, the admission of the public to the Gardens on weekdays, and the publication of an official guidebook.
 Over the years Hooker was able to use his considerable charm and tact to expand the garden by acquiring many of the surrounding royal grounds.
 The gardens expanded from 11 to 75 acres, with an arboretum of 270 acres.
 It was mainly by Hooker's exertions that botanists were appointed to the government expeditions.
 He maintained his position as director until his death in 1865 at which time his son, Sir Joseph Hooker, took over as Director.
 He was engaged on the Synopsis filicum with J. G. Baker when he was attacked by a throat disease then epidemic at Kew, where he died on the 12th of August 1865.